Sundin/sundin.github.io/content/posts/2021-06-24-dotnet-audit-logs.md

           // Decide what you want to do if a client requests a resource that is not an endpoint }

-        await responseBody.CopyToAsync(originalBodyStream);
+        // Reset the response body, since us reading from the stream has erased the one in the context object await responseBody.CopyToAsync(originalBodyStream);
       }
     }